Danielku15/SlickGrid-wiki/Home.md

 Do you use SlickGrid?
 Add your site to the [[Used By]]!

 Want to show your appreciation?
-Hit "Donate!":https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=michael%2eleibman%40gmail%2ecom&lc=US&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted :)
+Hit "Donate!" [here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=michael%2eleibman%40gmail%2ecom&lc=US&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)

 <h2>What it is</h2>